Rukawuba/NBA_HOF_Prediction_Model/README.md

 # Hall of Fame Prediction Model

 ## Overview
-This repository contains code for a predictive model built using Logistic Regression to determine whether a player will be inducted into the Hall of Fame or not.
-The model utilizes historical data of players and their respective attributes to make predictions.
+This repository contains code for a predictive model built using Logistic Regression to determine whether a player will be inducted into the Hall of Fame.
+The model utilizes statistical data from both past and present players to make predictions.

 ## Dataset
-The dataset used for training and testing the model consists of various features including player statistics, achievements, and career milestones.
+The dataset used for training and testing the model consists of various features from player career statistics.
 Each record in the dataset represents a player, with a binary label indicating whether the player has been inducted into the Hall of Fame or not.
+The data has been taken from the NBA API from various tables and then combined to analyze each player's career and determine whether they have a career that would leave them in the Hall of Fame.

 ## Model
 The predictive model is built using Logistic Regression, a popular algorithm for binary classification tasks.
-Logistic Regression calculates the probability that a given input belongs to a certain class (in this case, whether a player will make the Hall of Fame or not) based on the input features.
+Logistic Regression calculates the probability that a given input belongs to a certain class (in this case, whether a player will make the Hall of Fame or not) using players who are already currently in the Hall of Fame as a baseline metric.

 ## Usage
 To use the model: